 Source: Select a Source from the pull-down list and click the Search button to view your desired entry in the Binding Table.
-All: All the bound entries will be displayed.
-Manual: Only the manually added entries will be displayed.
-Scanning: Only the entries formed via ARP Scanning will be displayed.
-Snooping: Only the entries formed via DHCP Snooping will be displayed.
-Binding Table IP Select: Click the Select button to quick-select the corresponding entry based on the IP address you entered.
-Select: Select the desired entry to modify the Host Name and Protect Type.
+All: All the bound entries will be displayed. • Manual: Only the manually added entries will be displayed. • Scanning: Only the entries formed via ARP Scanning will be displayed. • Snooping: Only the entries formed via DHCP Snooping will be displayed.
+Binding Table Select Option: Click the Select button to quick-select the corresponding entry based on the key word you entered.
+Host Name: Click the Select button to quick-select the corresponding entry based on the Host Name you entered.
+IP Address: Click the Select button to quick-select the corresponding entry based on the IP address you entered.
+MAC Address: Click the Select button to quick-select the corresponding entry based on the MAC address you entered.
+Select: Select the desired entry to modify the Host Name, MAC address, VLAN ID, Port and Protect Type.
 It is multi-optional.
-Host Name: Displays the Host Name here.
+Host Name: Allows you to view and modify the Host Name of the entry.
 IP Address: Displays the IP Address of the Host.
 MAC Address: Displays the MAC Address of the Host.
+Allows you to modify the MAC address of the entry which is from Manual and Scanning.
 VLAN ID: Displays the VLAN ID here.
+Allows you to modify the VLAN ID of the entry which is from Manual and Scanning.
 Port: Displays the number of port connected to the Host.
+Allows you to modify the port of the entry which is from Manual and Scanning.
 Protect Type: Allows you to view and modify the Protect Type of the entry.
 Source: Displays the Source of the entry.
-Collision: Displays the Collision status of the entry.
-Warning: Indicates that the collision may be caused by the MSTP function.
-Critical: Indicates that the entry has a collision with the other entries.
+Collision: Displays the Collision status of the entry. • Warning: Indicates that the collision may be caused by the MSTP function. • Critical: Indicates that the entry has a collision with the other entries.

-1 Among the entries with Critical collision level, the one with the highest Source priority will take effect.

-2 Among the conflicting entries with the same Source priority, only the last added or edited one will take effect.
+- 1. Among the entries with Critical collision level, the one with the highest Source priority will take effect. - 2.
+Among the conflicting entries with the same Source priority, only the last added or edited one will take effect.